yunethiri/DSA4262-geneandtonic/README.md

 # Testing the Prediction Script

 - A sample dataset is included in data/sample_rna_data.json for testing the prediction script.
-- A pre-trained model is also included in model.joblib.
+- A pre-trained model is also included in model/model.joblib.

 To run prediction on the sample json file:
 ```bash